ananta-mimo/ananta-mimo/README.md

 ---

-I'm a data-driven transportation researcher with a strong foundation in machine learning, computer vision, and infrastructure systems.
+I'm a data-driven researcher with a strong foundation in machine learning, computer vision, and infrastructure systems.
 I have over 4 years of experience working with public agencies and research institutions to improve mobility, safety, and infrastructure resilience across the U.S.

 ## 🛠 What I Do
 - Freight & Truck Data Analysis (WIM, Truck Parking, Freight Generators)